JaxYopek/Jaxs-Password-Manager/README.md

 Feel free to submit issues or pull requests to improve the application.
 Any feedback is appreciated!

 ## License
 Distributed under the MIT License.
-See LICENSE.md for more information..
+See LICENSE.md for more information.

 ## Acknowledgments
 [The Python Code: How to Build a Password Manager in Python](https://thepythoncode.com/article/build-a-password-manager-in-python)